 Both groups are nostalgic for the trading post era, which lasted from the late 1860s through the early 1970s when federal regulations forced most traders off the reservation.

-Traders and American Indians remember those days with fondness: the smell of saddle leather, the taste of ice cold soda or the long hours
+Traders and American Indians remember those days with fondness: the smell of saddle leather, the taste of ice cold soda or the long hours spent catching up on news from the outside world.

 Much about those relationships — the give and take that came hand-in-hand with trading and doing business on credit — is relevant today.
 As trading posts have gone by the wayside, some of that mutual respect has disappeared.